Student Originated Studies: Community-Based Learning and Action

 This program is connected to Evergreen's Center for Community-Based Learning and Action (CCBLA), a partnership of academic programs, students, and faculty with community organizations.
 CCBLA aims to meet mutually agreed-upon community needs to strengthen and enhance student learning through critical engagement.
 As such, this program benefits from the rich resource library, staff, internship support, and workshops offered through the center.

-The range of activities suited to this program includes working in an official capacity as an intern with defined duties at a community agency, organization, or school; working with one or more community members (elders, mentors, artists, teachers, skilled laborers, community organizers) to learn about a special line of work or skills that enrich the community as a whole; or designing a community action plan or case study aimed at problem solving a particular community challenge or need.
+This is a community-based and on-campus learning experience for students who have made formal arrangements to carry out a quarter-long work/study (36 hours a week) with a community center, workshop, agency, organization, or school.
+The community-based component is carried out through internships, community projects, mentoring situations, or apprenticeships that support community development.
+The range of academic/community situations suited to this program include: working in an official capacity as an intern at a community agency, organization, or school; working with one or more community members (elders, mentors, artists, teachers, skilled laborers, community organizers) to learn skills that enrich the community as a whole; or designing a community action plan or case study in collaboration with an agency aimed at solving a particular community challenge or need.

 Location and Schedule